 It can be challenging to communicate effectively with vendors about cybersecurity, especially since multiple teams—each with different perspectives and different goals—are typically involved in the process.
 It’s not uncommon for organizations to spend weeks or months following up with suppliers about answering questionnaires.

-It’s important for organizations to be able to easily reach out to suppliers for clarification without having to leave endless phone messages and send repeated emails.
+Organizations need to be able to easily reach out to suppliers for clarification without having to leave endless phone messages and send repeated emails.

 Because of the complexity of vendor cybersecurity management and the ongoing need to scale vendors, automating third-party security management is essential.